-- Return books and materials to their proper places. - · Read shelves. - Mend print and nonprint materials. - Prepare displays and bulletin boards. - Aid students and teachers in locating and using print and nonprint materials. - Process new materials. - Check periodicals and file back issues in storage. - Typing, word processing, and filing as required. - Deliver equipment to other areas of the school. - Students should not transport televisions, monitors or other large pieces of equipment unless items are securely strapped to an equipment cart.
-Younger students should not transport equipment carts under any circumstances. - Assist with inventory. - Other tasks assigned by the Library Media Specialist.
+- Return books and materials to their proper places. - Read shelves. - Mend print and nonprint materials. - Prepare displays and bulletin boards. - Aid students and teachers in locating and using print and nonprint materials. - Process new materials. - Check periodicals and file back issues in storage. - Typing, word processing, and filing as required. - Deliver equipment to other areas of the school.
+Students should not transport televisions, monitors or other large pieces of equipment unless items are securely strapped to an equipment cart.
+Younger students should not transport equipment carts under any circumstances.

+- Assist with inventory. - Other tasks assigned by the Library Media Specialist.

-LIBRARY MEDIA MANAGEMENT EDUCATION COURSE FOR HIGH SCHOOLS
+LIBRARY MEDIA EDUCATION

-The Library Media Management Program provides opportunities for students to experience training in library media skills.
-This training is essential in order for program participants to assist with information retrieval services to fellow students, teachers, and the school.
+The Library Media Management Program provides opportunities for students to experience training in media skills.
+This training is essential in order for program participants to assist with information retrieval services to teachers, fellow students, and the school.
 Through this training, positive attitudes and special abilities are developed and fostered.
-All credits in Library Media Management Course I and II may count toward Alabama graduation requirements for electives.
+All credits in library media management courses may count toward Alabama Graduation Requirements for electives.
+In order for students to be enrolled in these courses, the students must have approval from the school librarian(s).
+There is an enrollment limit of four students per block.